Freeports in the UK

 Take advantage of Freeport incentives

-As areas benefitting from special, business-friendly economic regulations, Freeports could help you achieve your goals and save time and money through:
+As areas offering special, business-friendly economic regulations, Freeports could help you achieve your goals and save time and money through:

-- enhanced capital allowances for investment in plant and machinery and structures and buildings
+- enhanced capital allowances for investment in plant & machinery and structures & buildings

 - supportive local planning environments with constructive public-private partnerships